seqscope/NovaScope/docs/basic_usage/job_config.md

 Prepare your job configuration file following the template below:

-* For parameters in the "Main Fields", more details are provided at the [Main Fields](#main-fields).
+* For parameters in the "Main Fields", more details are provided at the [Main Fields](#main-fields) section below.
 Mandatory fields are marked as "REQUIRED FIELD".
 * For additional parameters, below only includes minimal descriptions.
 More details are outlined in the [NovaScope Full Documentation](../fulldoc/intro.md), under the specific rule pages to which they apply.

 For user's convenience, we provide separate example `config_job.yaml` files for the [Minimal Test Run](https://github.com/seqscope/NovaScope/blob/main/testrun/minimal_test_run/config_job.yaml), [Shallow Liver Test Run](https://github.com/seqscope/NovaScope/blob/main/testrun/shallow_liver_section/config_job.yaml), and [Deep Liver Test Run](https://github.com/seqscope/NovaScope/blob/main/testrun/deep_liver_section/config_job.yaml).